Summary of Nelson Mandela: Long Walk to Freedom

 Nelson Mandela: Long Walk to Freedom is an extract from the autobiography of Nelson Rolihlahla Mandela that describes the struggle for freedom of black people in South Africa.
 On 10th May 1994, Nelson Mandela took the oath as South Africa’s first Black President after more than three centuries of White rule.
 His party had won 252 out of the 400 seats in the first democratic elections in the history of South Africa.

 The lovely day of inauguration was symbolic for Mandela as the South African people sang two national anthems – the vision of whites sang ‘Nkosi Sikelel –iAfrika’ and the blacks sang ‘Die Stem’, the old anthem of the Republic.
-All these events reminded Mandela how the black-skinned people were exploited by the white people earlier.
+All these events reminded Mandela of how black-skinned people were exploited by white people earlier.
 He deeply felt the pain of his race and said that this type of suppression and racial domination of the white-skinned people against the dark-skinned people on their own land gave rise to one of the harshest and most inhumane societies the world had ever seen or known.
 He strongly believed that no person is born to hate the other person on the basis of skin colour, background or religion.
-Although people must learn to hate initially, because if they learn to hate, they can be taught to love as well, as love comes more naturally to humans than hate.
+However, people must learn to hate because if they learn to hate, they can be taught to love as well, as love comes more naturally to humans than hate.
 He also mentioned how a person becomes brave, not because he does not feel afraid, but because he knows how to conquer his fears.

 According to Mandela, freedom was indivisible for all.
 But the people of his colour and race were bound in chains of oppression and tyranny.
 He knew that the oppressor must be liberated just like the oppressed because a person who snatches another’s freedom is also a prisoner of similar oppression.
 Thus, the oppressor is not free too and feels shackled in the chains of oppression himself.